MOST RECENT UPDATE: DECEMBER 2018

 Canterbury Socialist Society

 No longer the newest kid on the bloc and no longer the only game in town in Christchurch, CSS are an education outfit with a relatively broad outlook.
 Their primary activity thus far has been regular talks on socialist theory, film screenings, and monthly drinks.
-Not in any way large, but it would seem they’re patiently building to be one of the larger groups around the country.
-As part of that, they’ve recently had their first AGM to formalise internal structures and set out some goals for the next 12 months.
+Not in any way large, but it would seem they’re patiently building to be one of the larger groups around the country sitting in the dozen+ members range.
 Of interest to socialist trainspotters is the launch of a bulletin titled The Commonweal (this history nerd approves) and the establishment of an annual State of the Unions panel + Fred Evans Memorial Lecture.

 Originally the Socialist Action League when founded in 1969, the CL renamed when it sided with the Socialist Workers Party (US) in a split from the Fourth International in the late ’80s.
 Now the New Zealand branch of the informally known Pathfinder tendency which sprung up around the SWP(US), an average encounter with a member would likely consist of being sold a copy of (SWP(US) rag) The Militant while being extolled the virtues of the Cuban Revolution on the streets of Auckland.
 Given my not being in Auckland, and their refusal to maintain any kind of website or social media page beyond sporadic press releases on Scoop, it’s rather hard to gauge their presence.